-By Roman Yarovitcyn
+By Roman Yarovitsyn

 I think the sharpest difference in Soviet photography compared to any other was due to complete absence of film processing and printing services.

-It is true, there were some centers in capital cities such as Moscow and Leningrad, making pictures of poor quality in a month or even longer.
+It is true, there were some centres in capital cities such as Moscow and Leningrad, making pictures of poor quality in a month or even longer.
 But other cities, even regional centers, had no services for amateur photographers and home moviemakers.
 Also, USSR did not produce any instant films, such as Polaroid.

 The first Kodak Express minilabs appeared after 1991 and until 2000 were regarded as a luxury service.
 This meant all Soviet amateurs had to develop film and print pictures by themselves.
 Prepared developers and fixers in tablets traded alongside cameras, enlargers, safe lights, developing tanks and trays.
 Soviet amateurs usually equipped their bathrooms for picture printing, when all family members finished taking a shower and went to bed.